gzgracez/CS-109A-Final-Project/docs/background.md

 - Decision Tree Classifier with Bagging
 - Decision Tree Classifier with Boosting
 - Artificial Neural Network
-We then compared the accuracy of each model on our training and and test set.
+For each model, we evaluated its accuracy on both our training and and test set.
-We determined the classifier with the highest performance on the test set.
+Based on accuracy scores, we determined the classifier with the highest performance on the test set.
-We finally ran this model on a fresh set of songs and asked Grace if she liked her new playlist!
+Finally, we ran our best-performing model on a fresh set of songs and asked Grace if she liked her new playlist!

 # Literature Review
 [Current Challenges and Visions in Music Recommender Systems Research](https://arxiv.org/pdf/1710.03208.pdf)